techgrounds/techgrounds-JarBanf/10_Final-Project/my_daily_logs.md

 ## Thu 11 Jan '24
 ### ✏️ 📄
 ### Daily Report
+- I completed from the `Exploration` Epic, User Stories
+`1: As a team, we want to be clear about the requirements of the application.`
+&
-- I completed User Stories ```1: As a team, we want to be clear about the requirements of the application.``` & `3: As a team, we want to have a clear overview of the Cloud Infrastructure that the application needs.` from the `Exploration` Epic
+`3: As a team, we want to have a clear overview of the Cloud Infrastructure that the application needs.`

 ### Obstacles
 - ...